Call for Papers: Space – Winter 2019

 - How can the design of the classroom be adapted for different instructional and learning modes?

-- How are our notions of metaphorical spaces, such as safe spaces or holy spaces, linked to the physical spaces we create?
+- How are our notions of metaphorical spaces, such as safe spaces or holy spaces, relevant to this conversation?

 For more information on the types of articles and guidelines for writers click here